 - Add the dry ingredients to the creamed mixture alternately with the buttermilk until thoroughly combined.

-- Drop by teaspoonsfuls, 2 inches apart, onto greased baking sheets.
+Drop dough by teaspoonsfuls, 2 inches apart, onto greased baking sheets.
+Or use a silicone baking mat and skip the "greasing" part.

 - Bake at 375F degrees for 7-9 minutes or until set.